DirtyHarryLYL/SymNet/README.md

 # SymNet
 As a part of [HAKE](http://hake-mvig.cn/) project (HAKE-Object-Attribute).

-Code of the CVPR2020 paper: Symmetry and Group in Attribute-Object Compositions.
+Code of our CVPR2020 paper: Symmetry and Group in Attribute-Object Compositions.

 Under construction